 Start early.
 It can take a couple weeks to make a stock donation to charity, since you will have to fill out forms and contact your investment advisor to have them transfer the shares directly to your chosen nonprofit.
 So it’s a good idea to start the process well before December 31 if you want to make a donation and get a deduction for the current calendar year.

-Collect the right documentation.
 Once you make the donation, the nonprofit should send you a letter confirming the donation was made and the date of its receipt.
 This letter is important because your donation will be valued on the day the charity received the stock.
 You should give that letter to your accountant or tax preparer.
 Keep in mind that the total amount you can deduct in stock donations each year is lower than if you donated cash.
-You can deduct up to 50 percent of your adjusted gross income (AGI) for cash donations on your annual tax return, but you can deduct only up to 30 percent of your AGI for stock donations each year.
+In 2018, you can deduct up to 60 percent of your adjusted gross income (AGI) for cash donations on your annual tax return, but you can deduct only up to 30 percent of your AGI for stock donations each year.

 If you’re interested in donating stock this year but don’t have a nonprofit in mind, consider setting up a donor-advised fund (DAF).
 These are charitable-giving vehicles that allow you to donate now and earn a tax deduction for the current year, but delay designating the nonprofits that receive those donations until you’re ready.
 DAFs generally accept many types of assets — including stock along with a wide variety of other assets — as donations and allow you to keep the money invested until you designate the nonprofit you want to donate them to.
 Moreover, many DAF providers offer donors help in researching nonprofits along with detailed recordkeeping.
 They also typically allow you to make donations anonymously, if you so choose.